The realization space of an unstable coalgebra

 A pointed object $(C^\bu, \ast)$ of $c\mc{M}^{\mc{G}}$ is cosimplicially $n$-connected if and only if $C^\bu$ is cosimplicially $(n-1)$-connected.
 Every pointed object is cosimplicially $0$-connected.

 Cosimplicial connectivity has to be clearly distinguished and is completely different from connectivity notions internal to the category \mc{M}.
-When it is clear from the context that a connectivity statement refers to the cosimplicial direction, rather than an internal direction, we will drop the word ``cosimplicially'' from the phrase.
+However, when it is clear from the context that a connectivity statement refers to the cosimplicial direction, rather than an internal direction, we will omit the word ``cosimplicially''.
 Obviously, the notion also depends on the class \mc{G} which will also be suppressed from the notation.
 We emphasize that cosimplicial connectivity is in\-va\-riant under $\mc{G}$-equivalences.

 Cosimplicial connectivity can be formulated in several equivalent ways.
 We state some of them in the following lemma.
 The restriction to $\mc{G}$-cofibrations is, of course, simply for technical convenience.